ten3roberts/flax/README.md

 ```
 ## Relations

-Flax provides first class many-many relations between entities, which is useful for tree scene
+Flax provides first class many to many relations between entities, which is useful for scene
 hierarchies, graphs, and physics joints between entities.

 Relations can be both state-less or have associated data, like spring or joint strengths.